 Our commitment to equality, diversity and inclusion

-As an employer, we are a proud and committed member of the Employers Network for Equality and Inclusion, and have recently been awarded with the silver TIDE award.
+We are proud members of the Employers Network for Equality and Inclusion and have been awarded the Silver TIDE award.

 As an equal opportunities employer, we are committed to improving the diversity of our workforce to better reflect the communities we serve and welcome applications from everyone.